hyprwm/hyprland-wiki/content/Configuring/Tearing.md

 To enable tearing:

-- Set `general:allow_tearing` to `true`.
+- Set `general.allow_tearing` to `true`.
 This is a "master toggle"
-- Add an `immediate` windowrule to your game of choice.
+- Add an `immediate` windowrule effect to your game of choice.
 This makes sure that Hyprland will tear it.

 > [!WARNING]